Layout: Fictitious (designed by me) – © 2022 AllAlongTheRacetrack

 When was the track built?

-There are very few information about this circuit, other than it’s the most important permanent course in the country, active for decades at local level, but its length and safety standards would have not been suitable for Formula 1.
+Despite being the most important permanent course in the country, active for decades at local level, there is almost no information about it; what’s sure is that its length and safety standards would have not been suitable for any major motorsport category or International event.

 After the launch of the new Organization, it will be extended and refurbished, with a new layout designed by me, with top-level facilities and a particular figure-8 shape, ready for 2023.